-The subject of dealing with negative social media comments crops up in almost every communications training session I run, so I thought I’d share my simple dos and don’ts to make things easier.
+The subject of dealing with negative social media comments crops up in almost every social media training course I run, so I thought I’d share my simple dos and don’ts to make things easier.

 So, this is how to handle unfavourable posts people might tweet your organisation, leave on their Facebook page, or any social media.